Week 4: Recognize and Prevent Cybercrime

 This article applies to: National Cybersecurity Awareness Month

 It’s week four of National Cybersecurity Awareness Month!
-Here’s your chance to be an expert and guide others in the right direction to online safety.
+Here’s your chance to Own IT, Secure IT, Protect IT, and help guide others in the right direction to online safety.
+Stay #CyberAware and #BeCyberSmart.
+Your digital footprint matters.

-Online attackers often impersonate trusted individuals to trick people into sharing their passwords, infecting their devices, or releasing sensitive information.
-If you or someone you know receives a suspicious or unusual email from a supposedly trusted source, STOP!
-Try contacting that person or business directly by calling, visiting, or some other means to verify the information directly.
+Online attackers often impersonate trusted individuals to trick people into revealing their passwords, releasing other sensitive information, or infecting their devices.
+If you or someone you know receives a suspicious or unusual email from a supposedly trusted source, Stop.Think.Connect.
+Try contacting the sender or business offline by calling, visiting, or some other means to verify the information directly.

 Share with care.
-Before you share online, think about how you'd feel if that information were to end up somewhere you didn’t intend.
-When going to new websites, take an informed, critical approach to help you decide whether they are definitely what they claim to be.
+Before you share information online, think about how you'd feel if it ended up somewhere you didn’t intend.
+When browsing new websites, take an informed, critical approach to help you decide whether they are definitely what they claim to be.

 Use strong passwords or passphrases.
 Passphrases are complex, hard to guess, and easy to remember.
 To learn more, read this illustrated example.
-Also, remember the LastPass secure password management enterprise account is free to all current Cornell students, faculty, and staff.
+Also, remember that LastPass secure password management is free to all current Cornell students, faculty, and staff.